 Made from sustainable wood, this makes a fetching base for a centerpiece arrangement, or an interesting way to serve bread.

 On a buffet table, try citrus sliced with a centimeter sliced off, open side up.
 Pierce the cut stems of red or pink carnations into the wet flesh of the fruit.
 You might want to slice a sliver off the bottom too so it doesn’t wobble or roll.
 Carnations aren’t the prettiest flowers, but they’ll last for hours outside of water.
 You can string a garland over the bar area, just three or four feet, using pastry twine.
 Thread cranberries and short-stemmed flowers with a needle.

 Also on the buffet or hors d’oeuvres table: Use a few stacks of cookbooks on the table to give dishes different heights.
 “Something to give your table some dimensions; it makes the whole table look not so flat, and it elevates some special dishes,” Gleeson says.

 You can make clementines into display pieces for place cards or buffet signs.
 Fold over a notecard, write on one side, tape it onto a short kebab stick and push it into the clementine or inverted lemon, lime, or orange half.

-Try these three recipes, which Gleeson let us borrow from her new book:
+As for what to serve, try these three recipes, which Gleeson let us borrow from her book: